Our Impact – Protect

 Where: Kenya

-The northern white rhino is one of the most threatened animals in the world, with just two individuals survivng – two females names Najin and Fatu.
-Both reside at Ol Pejeta Conservancy in Kenya and Helping Rhinos have contributed to their protection, feed and veterinary care.
+The northern white rhino is one of the most threatened animals in the world, with the two remaining individuals – two females named Najin and Fatu, residing at Ol Pejeta Conservancy.

 Eyes in the Sky